chiefabel7/azure-compute-docs/articles/virtual-machines/includes/managed-disks-ultra-disks-ga-scope-and-limitations.md

 The following table outlines the regions Ultra Disks are available in, and their corresponding availability options.

 > [!NOTE]
-> If a region in the following list lacks availability zones that support Ultra disks, then a VM in that region must be deployed without infrastructure redundancy to attach an Ultra Disk.
+> If a region in the following list lacks availability zones that support Ultra Disks, then a VM in that region must be deployed without infrastructure redundancy to attach an Ultra Disk.

 | Redundancy options | Regions |
 |--------------------|---------|